iOS users take on Android while Android users criticise Apple — But which OS is actually secure?

 Avast Software is a computer security firm based in Prague.
 According to its Director of Threat Intelligence, Filip Chytry, it is possible to add this function to Windows and Android devices.
 But, the issue is that it is complicated and designed for system admins, not normal users.

-Chytri explained that on an Android smartphone, you need to have “device administrator permission,” whereas the users are required to get an especial app and follow some additional steps.
+Chytri explained that on an Android smartphone, you need to have “device administrator permission,” whereas the users are required to get a special app and follow some additional steps.
 Generally, users aren’t familiar with such intricate procedures.
 Chytri added that Windows phone users also need to download special software.

 No response was received from the creator of Android OS, Google and neither did Microsoft facilitate requests for a response.